Description

 Risk and Exploitability

-The lack of a publicly available EPSS score and the absence of the vulnerability from the CISA KEV catalog indicate no known exploitation yet.
+The EPSS score of < 1% suggests a low but non‑zero likelihood of exploitation, and the fact that the vulnerability is not listed in the CISA KEV catalog indicates no known exploits yet.
+The CVSS score of 6.5 indicates moderate severity.
 Nonetheless, the deterministic nature of the identifier generator gives attackers a straightforward attack path: a remote attacker can craft or brute‑force ID values to hijack sessions or elevate privileges.
 While the current risk depends on an attacker’s ability to guess or brute‑force the predictable IDs, the impact of successful exploitation could be significant, affecting confidentiality, integrity, and availability of the affected web application.

 Remediation